 Ed’s Red was exactly how I like the style to be: a nice balance of maltiness and hop character.
 Breakaway IPA reminded me of the best bitters I’ve sampled in Portland and San Francisco: not just another ‘in your face’ NW hop monster that makes your mouth pucker; but a more citrusy, floral character to balance the hop bitterness.

 The stout: wow!
 All I can say is I have to get The Spouse over here for one of those – particularly the nitro pour.
 She’s the stout connoisseur and I think she’ll confirm that ABC’s Breakaway Caboose ranks among the best oatmeal stouts in our experience.

-But my standout brew – and I’m completely biased towards any really good brown ale – was the Brave American.
-I swear all those many generations of British working class genes flowing through me decided to have a party when I chose a pint of the Brown to follow my samplers.
+But my standout brew – and I’m completely biased towards any really good brown ale – was the Brave American, winner of the bronze medal in the brown ale category at GABF 2011.
+This one-off special was brewed in collaboration with the Brave Horse Tavern in Seattle.
+I swear all those many generations of British working class genes flowing through me decided to have a party when I chose a pint to follow my samplers.

 A word about eats: the tap room does not serve food except for light snacks like popcorn or nuts.
 However food can be ordered in or brought in.
 Menus offering several different delivery options are available behind the bar.
 I ordered a pizza from Garlic Jim’s; it was delivered to me right at the bar within around 20 minutes.

 All in all I was mightily impressed by American Brewing’s operation and the quality of their beer.
 Right now the selection is limited but if the next six months are anything like the last six, I think we’ll see ABC at a point where 10-12 core/special/seasonal brews have been released, at which point I believe they will rival the best in Snohomish county (Diamond Knot and Big E, IMO), and even have the big boys in King county looking over their shoulders. 🙂